Fasust/wisgen/README.md

 # Wisgen 🔮

-A small Cross-Platform Wisdom Generator using [Flutter](https://flutter.dev/) and a combination of external APIs
+A small Cross-Platform Wisdom Generato, built using [Flutter](https://flutter.dev/) and a combination of external APIs

 This Wisdom Generator combines random advice from the [Advice Slip API](https://api.adviceslip.com) with vaguely fitting and vaguely thought provoking stock images from the [Unsplash Source API](https://source.unsplash.com/).
 You can also save bits of Wisdom you like in your _Favorites_ or share them with your friends.